RobotWebTools/rclnodejs/README.md

 - **Architectures:** x64, arm64
 - **Node.js:** >= 20.20.2 (N-API compatible)

-Installations outside this prebuilt matrix automatically fall back to building from source.
+Installations outside this matrix automatically fall back to building from source.
+To force a source build even when a prebuilt binary is available:

-**Force Building from Source:**

-If you need to build from source even when a prebuilt binary is available, set the environment variable:

 ```bash
 export RCLNODEJS_FORCE_BUILD=1